It was founded by the scholar and rabbi Nachmanides, otherwise known as the Ramban, in 1267.

 Then, in 1586, the synagogue was closed under the order of the Turkish governor of Jerusalem because it shared a wall with a mosque.

 Later, a Mufti confiscated the Ramban Synagogue and converted it into a mosque.
 Then, it was used as a flour mill and a cheese factory.

 After the Israeli War of Independence, the building was destroyed by the Arab Legion.

 However, after the reunification of Jerusalem in 1967, Jews regained access to the property, and rebuilt the synagogue.

-The Ramban Synagogue’s doors reopened 700 years after the the ancient building was restored.
+The Ramban Synagogue’s doors reopened 700 years after the ancient building was built.